JereKuusela/valheim-expand_world/README.md

 4. Add `data:` to the entry.
 5. Find existing Eikthyr altar in the world and use command `tweak_altar amount=0 spawn=Wolf`.
 6. Use command `data copy` and then paste (CTRL+V) to the `data` field.
-7. Create a new world or use `locations_add Eikthyrnir:Wolf` from Upgrade World mod.
+7. Create a new world or use `locations_add Eikthyrnir:Wolf start force` from Upgrade World mod.

+## Changing location child objects

+1. Open `expand_locations.yaml`.
+2. Spawn a mushroom with `spawn_object GlowingMushroom scale=5`
+3. Use `object copy=all` to copy the scale (should return AgAAAAEEYHngAACgQAAAoEAAAKBA).
+4. Add to the `StartTemple` entry:
+objectSwap:
+    BossStone_Eikthyr: GlowingMushroom
+    BossStone_TheElder: GlowingMushroom
+    BossStone_Bonemass: GlowingMushroom
+    BossStone_DragonQueen: GlowingMushroom
+    BossStone_Yagluth: GlowingMushroom
+objectData:
+    GlowingMushroom: AgAAAAEEYHngAACgQAAAoEAAAKBA
+5. Create a new world or use `locations_reset StartTemple start force` from Upgrade World mod.
+6. Boss stones should be replaced with big Glowing Mushrooms (5x size).

 ## Adding a vegetation variant with Spawner Tweaks mod